samucatezu/samucatezu.github.io/README.md

  - :ok: add cards with informations about the project
  - :ok: add an page about myself with contact
  - :ok: post the project using github paghes
- - Insert Help and About cards inside Home Page
+ - :ok: Insert Help and About cards inside Home Page
  - Make the project mobile first